bh107/npbackend/docs/source/usage.rst

 If you which to use something else than the default target, then you can invoke your Python/NumPy application with::

-  NPBE_TARGET="numexpr" python -m npbackend my_program.py
+  NPBE_TARGET="numexpr" python -m bohrium my_program.py

 Or if your changed import statements::